BigDataBiology/GMGC-mapper/docs/index.md

 # GMGC-Finder

-GMGC-Finder is a command line tool to query input genome to GMGC projec .
+GMGC-Finder is a command line tool to query input genome to the Global Microbial Gene Catalog (GMGC).
 It will return the summary of  alignment categories and genome bins.

 ## Commands